Fr0sT-Brutal/awesome-pascal/README.md

 * [Kraft Physics Engine](https://github.com/BeRo1985/kraft).
 Open source Object Pascal physics engine library that can be used in 3D games.
 Compatible with: Delphi 7-XE7 (but not with the Android and iOS targets), FreePascal >= 2.6.2 (with almost all FPC-supported targets including Android and iOS)

+* [PngComponents](https://bitbucket.org/uweraabe/pngcomponents).
+PngComponents is a set of components that allows you to include in your application real PNG files.
+PNG files on their own do not generate an enourmous advantage, but their support for an alpha-channel does indeed have quite a charm to it.

 ## Communications ##